continuous-symmetry-measure/csm/python/API.md

 `Molecule`
 2. There are three calculation classes:
 `csm.calculations.Exact`, `csm.calculations.Trivial`, and `csm.calculations.Approx`.
 Each has its own relevant arguments.
-All of them have the function calc().
+All of them have the function calculate().
 The result can be accessed via the property `result`.
 In addition, certain statistics about the calculation will be available.
 Right now the properties `dead_ends`, `perm_count`, and `num_branches` are available from Exact.